gitmaus1/kest2/README.md

 b.
 Click Remove user accounts in Windows 10 and 8.1 or Add or remove user accounts in Windows 7.
 c.
 Select the account to be deleted.
 Click Delete the account.
 Question:
 For this lab, select Delete Files.
 What are the other options?
-When would you choose the other options?
+When would you choose the other options?<br>
-Type your answers here.<br>
+Type your answers here.
+Keep Files cobear files í anan folder áður en nodandi er delidað<br>

 1. Why is it important to protect all accounts with strong passwords?
-Type your answers here.<br>
+Type your answers here. anars er hægt að brjotast in í tölvuna<br>

 2. Why would you create a user with Standard privileges?
 Type your answers here.<br>